Cambridge, UK: Public Finance and Society

 Overview

 Public Finance is the study of how government taxes and expenditures affect the economy and how these government programs should be designed.
-The public finance professor teaches his students about how government taxes and expenditures affect the economy.
+Public finance professors teach their students about how government taxes and expenditures affect the economy.

 Business, government, and society are deeply interconnected, each influencing and shaping the others.
 Future business leaders must be skilled in policy analysis and able to incorporate policy issues seamlessly into their overall management approach.
 Even in the most capitalist and de-centralized economies, the government plays a significant role.
 In some sectors, such as education, the government may serve as the primary provider.
 In others, the private sector may operate as the provider, while the government takes on a key role as the payer.
 The government also acts as a safety net and, in all systems, collects revenue to fund defense, its own operations, and other obligations.